Zero asymptotics for successive derivatives of hyperexponential functions with finite essential singularities: Coefficient asymptotics on open Voronoi cells

 Then $\zeta=1$ is the unique singularity of $G_{i,z}$ on $|\zeta|=1$.
-Consequently the coefficient asymptotics split into exactly two cases: the algebraic case $m_i=0$, where Darboux extraction applies, and the essential case $m_i\ge1$, where one obtains a Wright expansion with $m_i+1$ saddle contributions.
+Consequently the coefficient asymptotics split into exactly two cases: an ordinary pole site $m_i=0$, where the pole at $\zeta=1$ gives elementary coefficient asymptotics, and an essential singularity site $m_i\ge1$, where a sectorial Wright expansion with contour-determined saddle multipliers applies.
 In both cases,

 where

 and

 The function $R_i$ is holomorphic on a neighborhood of $D\times\{1\}$ and satisfies